 Farmers Market – We LOVE visiting farmers markets where ever we are.
 They are a great way to talk to locals, take in an area, get new recipes and more.

 Red Bull Isle – Dog person?
 This you will love this leash free park!
 Your dog will thank you and if you don’t have a dog but just want to see some adorable deg this is the place for it.

 BookPeople Book Store – This is the largest independent bookstore in the area, and they offer a fantastic story time for kids.

-Explore the Driskill Hotel – This hotel was built in 1886 and located in downtown Austin is worth the stop.
-The architecture alone is a history lesson for kids.
+Explore the Driskill Hotel – This hotel was built in 1886 and is located in downtown Austin is worth the stop.
+Architecture alone is a history lesson for kids.
 It’s pretty impressive for us adults too!
 This is my personal favorite thing to do on this list of free things to do in Austin Texas.

 Mexic-Arte Museum – Labeled the official Mexican America fine art museum this is worth a stop.
 It is free every Sunday.

-Harry Ransom Center – Located on the University of Texas Campus and exhibits include the Gutenberg Bible (the first substantial book printed from movable type on a printing press) and the First Photograph.
+Harry Ransom Center – located on the University of Texas Campus and exhibits include the Gutenberg Bible (the first substantial book printed from the movable type on a printing press) and the First Photograph.
 Admission is always free.